-- 1. Kaiako have developed in-depth knowledge of the refreshed learning areas of English and Maths & Statistics within Te Maataiaho.
-This will include aakonga and whanau having had opportunities to engage in understanding Te Maataiaho and the changes that are happening. - 2.
-Kaiako have a growing understanding of Te Maataiaho: Social Sciences, (in particular ANZH) Technology and Arts learning areas - 3.
-Kaiako will have knowledge of and confidence to use 'Understand, Know, Do' within the curriculum areas. - 4.
+- 1. Attendance rates of our aakonga are high throughout the year and meet or exceed MOE guidelines. - 2.
+Kaiako have developed in-depth knowledge of the refreshed learning areas of English and Maths & Statistics within Te Maataiaho.
+This will include aakonga and whanau having had opportunities to engage in understanding Te Maataiaho and the changes that are happening. - 3.
+Kaiako will have knowledge of and confidence to use 'Understand, Know, Do' and new Assessment & Reporting resources within the curriculum areas. - 4.
 Kaiako will continue to develop their knowledge and confidence in cultural capability - 5.
 We understand our communities' priorities for their tamariki - 6.
-We have a developing relationship with mana whenua and tangata whenua to ensure we can reflect their aspirations for our school and give effect to Te Tiriti o Waitangi and its principles in our local curriculum.
+We have a strengthening relationship with mana whenua and tangata whenua to ensure we can reflect their aspirations for our school and give effect to Te Tiriti o Waitangi and its principles in our local curriculum. - 7.
+Kaiako have a growing understanding of Te Maataiaho: Social Sciences, (in particular ANZH) Technology and Arts learning areas